 3!
 2!
 1!
-We have Brand launch!
-You only get one chance to make a first impression, the old adage says.
+We have a Brand launch!
+The adage says that you only get one chance to make a first impression.

-Well, that’s not strictly true, but it can get very expensive if you don’t put some solid planning into it.
-Before you go ahead and host a high-impact launch that has a very short term effect, consider getting someone else to brainstorm the big picture with.
+Well, that’s not strictly true, but it can get costly if you don’t put some solid planning into it.
+Before you go ahead and host a high-impact launch that has a concise term effect, consider getting someone else to brainstorm the big picture with.
 If you plan it right, you can create a strong impression and mobilise your target market in the short and long term.

 How do I succesfully launch a brand?

-Carrying out a successful brand launch isn’t just about having a big marketing budget or working with top influencers, it’s also about knowing your audience and what they value, especially when you are the challenger brand.
+Carrying out a successful brand launch isn’t just about having a big marketing budget or working with top influencers; it’s also about knowing your audience and their value, especially when you are the challenger brand.

-Your brand launch needs to happen in two very seperate phases: first an internal phase and then an external phase.
-Only after your team is on board and every customer touch point is in alignment and ready to deliver on your newly aligned brand promise are you ready to take your brand out int he big wide world and start delivering that promise to your future target market.
+Your brand launch needs to happen in two very separate phases: first an internal phase and then an external phase.
+Only after your team is on board, every customer touchpoint is aligned and ready to deliver on your newly aligned brand promise are you prepared to take your brand out into the big wide world; to start delivering that brand promise.

-Even your internal launch needs to occur in two phases: the first one for senior management and the second one for your full employee team.
+Even your internal launch needs to occur in two phases: the first one for senior management and the second one for your entire employee team.
 This sequence is important because you need to get all executives firmly on board before you start rallying the wider workforce.
-Our brand alignment process starts to include the wider work force from the get go.
-Meaning it’s no great surprise they hear about in a company newsletter. rather they are already ready for change and more importantly already have a level of ownership of the newly aligned brand.
-If you don’t have internal support for your newly aligned brand then you can take a giant backslide when launching your brand.
+Our brand alignment process starts to include the broader workforce from the get-go.
+Meaning it’s no great surprise they hear about in a company newsletter.
+Instead, they are already ready for change and, more importantly, already have a level of ownership of the newly aligned brand.
+If you don’t have internal support for your freshly aligned brand, then you can take a giant backslide when launching your brand.

-By taking the time to get company wide involvement in the brand alignment process, explaining why you’re branding, rebranding, or realigning your brand and how your efforts link to your business’s vision and goals, you preempt internal resistance and kick-start the process of creating a team of brand champions for your new brand.
+Taking the time to get company-wide involvement in the process explains why you’re aligning your brand to your business’s vision and goals.
+You are also preempting internal resistance and kick-starting the process of creating brand champions for your new brand.